 These Gluten Free Apple Muffins are seriously to die for!
 These flourless apple muffins are naturally dairy free and super simple to make.
-This recipe only requires 10 minutes of hands on time and is perfect for fall!
+This recipe only requires 10 minutes of hands on time and is perfect for fall and apple season.

 Fall is one of my favorite times of the year but these muffins are delicious anytime of year!
-These muffins or my apple oatmeal bake are both delicious and the best on the go snacks for fall.
+Other gluten free apple recipes you may love are my Apple Oatmeal Bake and Homemade Gluten Free Apple Cake are all delicious and make for a great fall treat.

-Along with these gluten free apple muffins I rotate between having my gluten free pumpkin bread, gluten free pumpkin muffins, and vegan pumpkin mousse on hand to help satisfy my sweet tooth.
-If you like to bake with fresh fruits, you can also try my Vegan Peach Cobbler or Gluten Free Apple Crisp recipe as well!
+Along with these gluten free apple muffins I rotate between having my Gluten free pumpkin bread, Gluten Free Pumpkin Muffins, Oat Flour Pumpkin Muffins, Gluten Free Pumpkin Cookies, and Vegan Pumpkin Mousse on hand to help satisfy my sweet tooth.
+If you like to bake with fresh fruits, you can also try my Vegan Peach Cobbler or Gluten-Free Apple Crisp recipe as well!
+If you are looking for a good cozy cocktail or mocktail to serve this recipe with, check out my Pear Cocktail Recipe.

 Jump to: